codeinthehole/random-picture/README.md

 # Random picture

-A Python script that prints the markdown for a random picture selected from a art-themed Twitter account.
+A Python script that prints the markdown for a picture selected from one of several art-themed Twitter accounts.

 ## Install